francocurotto/YDDM-re/documentation/abilities_list.md

 Cost: COST x CREST

 ## ROLLLEVELKILL (COST, CREST)
 Choose a level (1 to 4).
-The ability cost is increased by CREST crest x the level selected.
+The ability cost is increased by the level selected x CREST crest.
 Choose a direction (left, right, up, down).
 Move the monster in the chosen direction.
 If it hits a monster/item whose level is lower or equal to the selected level, destroy that monster/item and continue movement.
 If it hits a monster/item whose level is higher that the selected level, or an empty tile, stop movement.
 Cost: COST+[1..4] x CREST

 ## RANGELEVELKILL (RANGE, COST, CREST)
 Choose an opponent monster/item at range RANGE.
-The ability cost is increased by CREST crest x the level of the monster/item selected.
+The ability cost is increased by the level of the monster/item selected x CREST crest.
 Destroy the selected monster/item.
 Cost: COST+[1..4] x CREST

 ## RANGEKILLALL (RANGE, COST, CREST)